-Lay the tortilla chips in a pan or plate(s) that is oven-proof and that you can use to serve.
-Use one larger pan or plate or two medium for individual servings.
+Lay the tortilla chips in an ovenproof pan or plate(s) that you can use to serve.
+Use 1 larger pan or plate or 2 medium for individual servings.
 Preheat the oven to 425 F.

 Add the shredded rotisserie chicken to a microwave-safe bowl.
 Stir the taco seasoning into the chicken and microwave for 2 minutes or until the chicken is heated through.